top of page

 • Arctic dinosaurs were non-migratory and appear to have been warm-blooded and endothermic, which challenges our understanding of dinosaur physiology, provinciality, and migration.

-• Paleontoligists working in the Arctic Circle must face extreme working conditions while conducting their scientific research.
+• Paleontologists working in the Arctic Circle must face extreme working conditions while conducting their scientific research.

 details